clam-project/testfarm/INSTALL.md

-If you want to deploy a server receiving client reports, documentation and configuration files for different deploymend methods are available at the 'deploy' directory.
+If you want to deploy a server receiving client reports, documentation and configuration files for different deployment methods are available at the 'deploy' directory.
 The recommended setup is using mod_wsgi on Apache.